-The Center for Academic Equity is piloting a new tradition this fall to celebrate the First-Gen/Low-Income (FGLI) identity.
+The Center for Academic Equity is piloting a new tradition soon to celebrate the First-Gen/Low-Income (FGLI) identity.

 You are not alone in your journey towards academic success at Tulane.
 So join us as we continue our "Proud TU Be the First'' campaign through our monthly First Fridays event series.

 A first-generation college student is defined as a student whose parent(s)/legal guardian(s) have not completed a bachelor's degree.

 First generation college students at Tulane University have many reasons to be proud.
 They are the first members of their family to complete a bachelor’s degree, which is an incredible achievement.
 A strong network of support can play a significant role in their academic accomplishments.
 At the Center for Academic Equity, it’s our job to empower first-generation college students by connecting them to educational resources, summer grants, and opportunities for campus involvement.

 Pell Grant eligibility generally signals low income status.
 However, there are many factors.

 If you contact Charles Mukaida with the Center for Academic Equity, email@example.com, he can work with you and partners at financial aid to determine your status.

 Every First Fridays will serve refreshments and offer free swag to event participants.